Introduction by Stephen Hanks

 ED KRANEPOOL NEVER GOT A DAY

-New York Sports Magazine, November/December 1984.
-Edited by Stephen Hanks
+New York Sports Magazine, November/December 1984, by Len Albin

 In the World-Telegram and Sun, manager Casey Stengel says Kranepool has “a lovely future” and compares his “kid genius” to another teenager who played in the Polo Grounds: “Now don’t get me saying that in one National League game I have spotted a new [Mel] Ott.
 But who can tell?”
 In the Journal-American, Kranepool says he looks forward to “playing 20 years in the major leagues.”
 And in the New York Post, James Monroe High’s Ed Kranepool is compared to Commerce High’s Lou Gehrig, another Bronx native who made it big playing for the hometown team.
 “As legend would have it,” wrote Post columnist Maury Allen in ‘64, “the Mets’ regular first baseman Tim Harkness would get sick; Kranepool [would] start a game and play 2,129 more.”